moyartumanley/Shell-Script/README.md

 * Input and output redirection has been implemented.
 * Piping capabilities implemented.

+## Future improvements:
+* Current shell supports *only* input or output redirection, not both within one command.
+* Utilize less spacing around prompts and command output.

 ## External Sources:
 Google
 * Jonah googled how to remove the last two characters from a string on line 53 of `./shell.c`